 Family Encyclopedia >> Home & Garden

-This is true for any soil.
-Whether wooden parquet, laminate, linoleum, tiles or even concrete.
+This holds true for wooden parquet, laminate, linoleum, tiles, or even concrete.
+Using the wrong cleaner can cause serious damage.

 Contents